okta/okta-jwt-verifier-php/README.md

 composer require okta/jwt-verifier
 ```

-The library is also designed to use your favorite JWT library.
+This library requires a JWT library.
 We currently support
 [spomky-labs/jose](https://packagist.org/packages/spomky-labs/jose) and
-[firebase/php-jwt](https://packagist.org/packages/firebase/php-jwt) You will have to install one of these or create
+[firebase/php-jwt](https://packagist.org/packages/firebase/php-jwt).
+You will have to install one of these or create
 your own adaptor.

 ```bash